Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-Shower panels are devices designed to replace the shower head in your tub or shower.
-An attractive panel, usually of stainless steel aluminum or glass, is hung in the tub or shower enclosure and will typically have several spray heads spread over it.
+Shower panels are devices designed to replace the showerhead in your tub or shower.
+An attractive panel—usually of stainless steel, aluminum, or glass—is hung in the tub or shower enclosure and will typically have several spray heads spread over it.
 The photo above is fairly typical of shower panels in general.
 Adding a shower panel is ideal for those doing a bathroom remodel on a budget; they are relatively inexpensive and easy to install.

-Shower Panel Installation
+Retrofit Shower Panel Installation

 Installing one of these great panels is very easy, at least if it is of the retrofit type.
-The next section will detail what was necessary to install one that wasn't, and it was considerably more difficult.
+The next section will detail what was necessary to install one that wasn't, as it was considerably more difficult.

-Plumbing a retrofit panel usually means removing the existing shower head and replacing it with a hose or pipe that will feed water to the panel.
-This means that existing valves will still be used to turn the water on and adjust the temperature, but in exchange it is very easy to do.
+Plumbing a retrofit panel usually means removing the existing showerhead and replacing it with a hose or pipe that will feed water to the panel.
+This means that existing valves will still be used to turn the water on and adjust the temperature, but in exchange, it is very easy to do.

-After connecting the water supply the panel is simply fitted over the previously installed brackets, and the job is complete with no further installation necessary.
+After connecting the water supply, the panel is simply fitted over the previously installed brackets, and the job is complete with no further installation necessary.
 Total time should be under half an hour.
-You will probably need a good pair of pliers or a pipe wrench, a drill and bit, a tape measure and a screwdriver—all tools you likely already have in your tool kit.
+You will probably need a good pair of pliers or a pipe wrench, a drill and bit, a tape measure, and a screwdriver—all tools you likely already have in your tool kit.
 Teflon plumbers tape is advisable for sealing pipe joints, but most hoses won't need it.

-Installing a Non Retrofit Panel
+Installing a Non-Retrofit Shower Panel

 The old shower head was removed and a special PVC plastic water pipe fitting was installed in its place.
 The fitting was a Y, with one part of the Y screwing into the place the old shower head was and with the other two legs pointing down at an angle.
 Additional PVC pipe was added to lengthen it to the point that the hoses in the shower panel would reach, whereupon each hose was attached to the plastic pipe.